 - Don’t add salt or oil to your pasta water.
 Clams are salty enough on their own.
 Adding salt will make your final product taste like a salt-lick.
 Oil will prevent the starch from sticking to your sauce and there’s enough oil in the sauce already.
 To keep pasta from sticking together, use a good quality linguine and stir every few minutes until cooked.

 - Heat olive oil and 1 TBSP butter over low heat until barely warm.
 Add shallots and sauté for 3-5 minutes without letting them brown.
 You want to sweat them, not brown them – if they start to brown, turn down the heat (don’t worry, if they brown it’ll still taste fine, just try to avoid it).
 Add your garlic and simmer over low heat until soft – again, don’t let it brown.
 If it browns a little bit you’re okay, but but browned garlic is much less forgiving than browned shallots.
-(Off the heat and wait a couple of minutes if you notice your garlic turning anything other than golden).
+(Off the heat and add a splash of liquid to the pan to stop the cooking process if you notice your garlic turning anything other than golden).

 - Add red pepper flakes and simmer for 1 more minute

 - Add wine, chicken broth, lemon juice and juice from canned clams (but not the clams themselves; reserve those) and bring to a boil.
 Reduce by 1/3 and allow sauce to thicken.

 - Add your pasta to your boiling water.
 If you time this right, your pasta should be ready by the time you hit step 8

 - Add fresh clams.
 Reduce heat to medium and cover.
 Continue to cook until all clams have popped open and are singing opera to you, 5-7 minutes